saraanbih/Bank-Project-CPP-Console/README.md

 ## **Libraries Used**

-- **String Library**:
-  A custom string library is included, which offers various string manipulation functions for tasks like validation and formatting.

-- **Validate Library**:
-  A library for input validation is used to ensure the integrity of data entered by users, such as verifying if a number is positive or if input meets certain criteria.
+### **Util Library**
+- The **Util Library** provides various utility functions to streamline the operations of the banking system, such as formatting, logging, and other helper functions needed across the project.

+### **Date Library**
+- The **Date Library** handles all date and time operations within the application, including logging the date and time of user login and other time-sensitive operations.
+It offers functions to work with and format dates efficiently.

+### **Validate Input Library**
+- The **Validate Input Library** is used to validate user inputs throughout the application.
+It checks if the entered data meets predefined criteria (e.g., ensuring that numerical inputs are positive or that a valid date is entered), preventing errors and enhancing data integrity.

 ---